sa3dany/wave-gradient/README.md

 abstracts away a lot of the details of the underlying openGL code and will make this project easier to implement for a beginner in 3D graphics like me.

+- [x] Port code to three.js.
+- [x] Get the thee.js gradient working.
+- [ ] Make the gradient to behave exaclty the same as the stripe gradient
+- [ ] Recreate the neccessary vertex and fragment shader from scratch (excluding the external noise & blend functions which I will keep and which are apropriatly attributed) so that I am not just coping stripe's code.
+- [ ] Add control to add/edit colors, config, etc. for the gradient
+  instance.
+- [ ] Compare bundle size with the original stripe gradient.

 ## Credits